 In order to get the Which? recommendation, hobs must excel at heating quickly and also be good at low-temperature simmering.

-All of the tests described above contribute to the overall percentage score each hob achieves.
+All of the tests described below contribute to the overall percentage score each hob achieves.

 However, as we consider that certain tests are more important than others, we weight them differently.
 We think it's crucial that a hob performs well at heating, simmering and frying, so these account for a larger part of the test score.
 The score is broken down in the following way: